pedrovgs/Renderers/README.md

 **Renderers is an Android library created to avoid all the RecyclerView/Adapter boilerplate** needed to create a list of data in your app and all the spaghetti code that developers used to create following the ``ViewHolder`` classic implementation. **As performance is also important for us, we've added a new ``diffUpdate`` method supporting differential updated transparently.**

-With this library you can reduce your RecyclerView/Adapter/ViewHolder sometimes we copy and paste again and again.
-Using this library you only have to create your ``Renderer`` classes and declare the mapping between the object to render and the ``Renderer``.
+With this library you can improve your RecyclerView/Adapter/ViewHolder code.
+The one we sometimes we copy and paste again and again :smiley:.
+Using this library you wont need to create any new class extending from ``RecyclerViewAdapter``.

+Create your ``Renderer`` classes and declare the mapping between the object to render and the ``Renderer``.
 The ``Renderer`` will use the model information to draw your user interface.
 You can reuse them in all your RecyclerView and ListView implementations easily.
-Using this library you wont need to create any new class extending from ``RecyclerViewAdapter``.
+That's it!

 Screenshots
 -----------